tidwall/kvnode/README.md

 To restore:
 - Create a new raft cluster
 - Download the state.bin snapshot
-- Pipe the commands using the `kvnode-server --parse-snapshot` and `redis-cli` commands
+- Pipe the commands using the `kvnode-server --parse-snapshot` and `redis-cli --pipe` commands

 Example:
 ```